jamt9000/webcv/doc/report.md

 fragments will follow the same instructions gives the GPU opportunities for optimisation.

 For this reason, branching in the shader should be kept to a minimum, and it is preferred for algorithms to be structured such that fragments in the same neighbourhood take the same branches in order to maximise coherency.
-Especially in the case of WebGL, the programmer has no control over what graphics card capability the user will have, and is unable to query information about the graphics card due to security restrictions, so it is best to program for the lowest common denominator.
+Especially in the case of WebGL, the programmer has no control over what graphics card capability the user will have, and is unable to query information about the graphics card due to security restrictions, so it is usually best to program for the lowest common denominator.
+However there will always be cases where it is faster to branch than not to branch, and there is no substitute for careful testing to determine if a branch in fact gives a penalty.

 References